oskardudycz/NetCoreWithDocker/README.md

 6. Now you have your basic app setup, you can click `F5` to run it.
 7. If everything went properly then you should see browser page with `http://localhost:{port}/api/values` and `["value1","value2"]`.

+Detailed changes can be see in the [pull request](https://github.com/oskardudycz/NetCoreWithDockerCI/pull/2)